Written on 12 Dec 2018.

 The Alliance is keen to explore the use of technological alternatives to classroom-based programmes.
 “This initiative reflects our commitment to be at the forefront of innovation, not only to provide students with a better learning experience but to make them succeed in a fast-changing world,” Emmanuel Métais, Dean of EDHEC Business School, recently told the Financial Times.
 “At EDHEC, we believe that excellence and innovation are the two pillars on which our people build their own personalities and careers to make an impact on the world.”

-These technologies are only part of EDHEC’s approach to drive educational excellence.
+These technologies are only part of EDHEC’s approach to driving educational excellence.
 Students in its Master of Science, Business Management programmes, for example, started the academic year with a symposium on artificial intelligence (AI), a cross-curriculum learning initiative aimed at connecting students with industry experts and cultivating critical thinking about this burgeoning technology.
 Its MSc in Data Analytics & Artificial Intelligence programme combines AI with training for a new generation of ‘big data’ experts and analysts to fill some of the 4.4 million new ‘big data’ jobs that the US Bureau of Labor Statistics forecasts by 2024.

 What’s more, holographic telepresence technology, is cost effective.
 Guest lecturers and university staff can appear simultaneously in several locations, reducing travel costs and doing away with scheduling conflicts.
 Ahrt Media, the technology’s Canadian creator, says holographic telepresence “transcends time and geography”, making the “best of the best” available to all.